SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 ## Create a new graph with Terminal only
 In SAP Data Hub Modeller go to **Graphs** tab.
 Create a new graph.

-Search for an operator “Laptop as IoT Device” and add it to your new graph.

 Save the graph with parameters.

 |Field|Value|